kirchman1/Shoppy/README.md

 A classic example of an online store, with the ability to create an order.

 The page includes:
-- ability to add items to the cart and remove them;
+- the ability to add items to the cart and remove them;
 - several static pages (homepage, about us, delivery);
-- ability to edit products (price, description, etc.);
+- the ability to edit products (price, description, etc.);
-- ability to create an order and pay for it using the Fondy service.
+- the ability to create order and pay for it using the Fondy service.

 ## Technologies:
 ![Static Badge](https://img.shields.io/badge/Vue.js-%234FC08D?logo=vue.js&logoColor=white)